 Jarvis had used a white carnation to symbolise the day, “The carnation does not drop its petals, but hugs them to its heart as it dies, and so, too, mothers hug their children to their hearts, their mother love never dying,” Jarvis explained in a 1927 interview.²

 Prices for white carnations started to rise as demand grew.
-Then so too did red or pink carnations – these were said to symbolise living mothers whilst it was white carnations for mother’s that had died.
+Then so too did red or pink carnations – these were said to symbolise living mothers and white carnations for mothers that had died.

 She eventually put large sums of her own money into lawsuits to try to stop companies using the word “Mother’s Day” (which she had previously trademarked).
 Ironically Anna Jarvis never married or had children herself.